What Does It Mean to Be Made in God’s Image?

-And the text for being in the image of God, and staying in the image of God, would be Genesis one.
-“God created man in his own image.
-In the image of God he created him.
-Male and female he created them.”
-So man and woman equally in the image of God as we were made.
-And then, Genesis nine, after the fall: “Whoever sheds the blood of man, by man shall his blood be shed, for God made man in his own image.”
-In other words, here you have the image of God functioning ethically, morally, in Genesis nine as a warrant for capital punishment even though all hu-man beings have now become sinners.
-So being a sinner does not mean we have ceased to be in the im-age of God.
+And the text for being in the image of God, and staying in the image of God, would be Genesis 1:27: “God created man in his own image, in the image of God he created him; male and female he created them” — man and woman equally in the image of God as we were made.
+And then, after the fall, Genesis 9:6 says, “Whoever sheds the blood of man, by man shall his blood be shed, for God made man in his own image.”
+In other words, here you have the image of God functioning ethically and morally in Genesis 9 as a warrant for capital punishment even though all human beings have now become sinners.
+So being a sinner does not mean we have ceased to be in the image of God.

-And the reason I say it is de-faced and needs some kind of repair or restoration is because that is the way our salvation is described by Paul in Colossians three.
-He says “we have put on the new person, the new self which is being re-newed in the knowledge after the image of its creator.”
-So Paul’s mindset is: We are in the image of God, but, oh, how corrupt and fallen and sinful and defaced this image is and now with our redemption in Christ we have put on the new man.
-We have put on Christ and this now becomes a process of shap-ing us, making us again into the image of our creator.
+And the reason I say it is defaced and needs some kind of repair or restoration is because that is the way our salvation is described by Paul in Colossians 3:10.
+He says “we have put on the new self, which is being renewed in knowledge after the image of its creator.”
+So Paul’s mindset is, We are in the image of God, but how corrupt and fallen and sinful and defaced this image is, and now with our redemption in Christ, we have put on the new man.
+We have put on Christ, and this now becomes a process of shaping us, making us again into the image of our Creator.

-Now what would it mean if you cre-ated seven billion statues of yourself and put them all over the world?
+Now what would it mean if you created seven billion statues of yourself and put them all over the world?
 It would mean you would want people to notice you.
-God created us in his image so that we would display or reflect or communicate who he is, how great he is and what he is like.
+God created us in his image so that we would display or reflect or communicate who he is, how great he is, and what he is like.
 Here’s the picture in my mind.
 I was created like a mirror.
-And a mirror that was supposed to be 45 degrees with the clear reflective side pointing upward so that as God shone on it at the 45 degree angle, it would bounce off and it would make a 90 degree turn and be reflected out into the world.
-And at the fall Satan persuaded me that my image is more beautiful than God’s image and so I flip the mirror over.
-Now the black back side is towards God.
-It doesn’t reflect an-ything.
-Instead, the mirror casts a shadow in the shape of itself on the ground and I fell in love with the shadow.
+And a mirror that was supposed to be 45 degrees with the clear reflective side pointing upward so that as God shone on it at the 45 degree angle, it would bounce off, and it would make a 90 degree turn and be reflected out into the world.
+And at the fall, Satan persuaded me that my image is more beautiful than God’s image, and so I flip the mirror over.
+Now the black back side is toward God.
+It doesn’t reflect anything.
+Instead, the mirror casts a shadow in the shape of itself on the ground, and I fell in love with the shadow.
 That is what happened.
-And we have been loving ourselves every since.
+And we have been loving ourselves ever since.